WeGo Public Transit: Fares

 Local service fares are $2.00 for adults; $1.00 for youth aged 19 and under, seniors, people with disabilities, and Medicare card holders with a Discount ID.
-Full-day fares are $4.00 and full calendar month fares are $65.00 for adults.
+Daily and monthly fares are capped when using a fare card or contactless payment.
 Commuter buses cost $4.25.
 WeGo Transit finished implementing its QuickTicket fare card system in January 2022.
 Paper tickets were phased out in September 2023.

-Commuter rail

 WeGo Star

-Three EMD F40PH locomotives in use by the WeGo Star lined up within the Lebanon, Tennessee yards.
-The third F40PH on the far right is a former Amtrak locomotive painted in its original Pacific Surfliner scheme.
+Three EMD F40PH locomotives in use by the WeGo Star lined up within the Lebanon, Tennessee yards in 2006.
 All three locomotives have since been repainted into the WeGo scheme.